MobileNetV4 -- Universal Models for the Mobile Ecosystem: Mobile MQA

 \section{Mobile MQA}

-In this section, we present Mobile MQA, a novel attention block that is specifically optimized for accelerators, and provides over 39\% inference speed up.
+In this section we present Mobile MQA, a novel accelerator-optimized attention block which speeds up attention by $>$39\%.

-{\textbf{Importance of Operational Intensity:}} Recent research in vision models has largely focused on reducing arithmetic operations (MACs) to enhance efficiency.
-However, the real bottleneck for performance on mobile accelerators is often not computation but memory access.
-This is because accelerators provide far greater computational power than memory bandwidth.
-Therefore, simply minimizing MACs may not lead to better performance.
-Instead, we must consider the Operational Intensity, the ratio of arithmetic operations to memory access.
+{\textbf{Importance of Operational Intensity:}} Vision model research has largely focused on improving efficiency by reducing MACs.
+Since accelerators greatly increase computational capabilities without proportionally increasing memory bandwidth, many models are bottlenecked by memory access and solely minimizing MACs will not improve performance.
+Instead we must consider the Operational Intensity---the ratio of arithmetic operations to memory access.

 {\textbf{MQA is efficient in hybrid models:}} MHSA~\cite{vaswani2017attention} projects the queries, keys, and values into multiple spaces to capture different aspects of the information.
-Multi-Query Attention (MQA)~\cite{shazeer2019fast} simplifies this by using shared keys and values across all heads.
-While multiple query heads are essential, large language models can effectively share a single head for keys and values without sacrificing accuracy~\cite{chowdhery2022palm}~\cite{lee2023platypus}.
-One shared head for keys and values greatly reduce the memory access needs when the number of batched tokens is relatively small compared to the feature dimensions, and thus significantly improves Operational Intensity.
-This is typically the case for hybrid vision models for mobile applications, where attention is employed only in the low-resolution later stages with high feature dimensions, and batch size is normally one.
+Multi-Query Attention (MQA)~\cite{shazeer2019fast} simplifies this by sharing keys and values across all heads.
+While large language models require multiple query heads, they can share a single head for keys and values without sacrificing accuracy~\cite{chowdhery2022palm}~\cite{lee2023platypus}.
+When the number of batched tokens is small compared to the feature dimensions, sharing one head across keys and values reduces memory bandwidth requirements---significantly improving Operational Intensity.
+In hybrid mobile vision models, the tokens are often small compared to features because attention is only used in the low-resolution later stages with high feature dimensions and because batch size one operation is common.
 Our experiments confirm MQA's advantage in hybrid models.
-As shown in Table~\ref{tab:attention_ablation}, compared to MHSA, MQA achieves over 39\% acceleration on EdgeTPUs and Samsung S23 GPU with negligible quality loss (-0.03\%).
-MQA also reduces MACs and model parameters by over 25\%.
+As shown in \cref{tab:attention_ablation} MQA achieves $>$39\% acceleration on EdgeTPUs and Samsung S23 GPU with negligible quality loss (-0.03\%) compared to MHSA.
+MQA also reduces MACs and model parameters by $>$25\%.
 To our knowledge, we are the first to use MQA for mobile vision.
+Furthermore, we introduce an additional Einsum optimization (see \cref{appendix:einsum}), specifically tailored for accelerated inference on hardware accelerators.